camerondurham/camerondurham/README.md

 ### hi there, i'm cam ✌

 I studied Computer Science at the University of Southern California.
 My pronouns are [he/him/his](https://pronoun.is/he/.../himself) or [they/them/theirs](https://pronoun.is/they/.../themselves).
-I'm actively maintaining a Docker environment manager written in Golang.
+I'm actively maintaining a Docker environment manager written in Go.
 I'm learning Rust and want to learn Zig but will always have a soft spot for C++.

 You can check out my website at [cmrn.xyz](https://cmrn.xyz), hosted on my Raspberry Pi.